alikureishy/ROBO-followme-project/README.md

 Even with 5 layers and filters ranging in depth from 32 to 512, the network did not seem to overfit to the training set.
 This was likely because of batch normalization being applied after every convolution layer in the network.

 #### Number of Epochs

-Initially, I kept the training to only ~20-25 epochs, which consistently fell short of the target IoU metric of 40%.
-I tried increasing the depth of the network (adding additional encoding and decoding layers) but that did not help.
+Training using a learning rate of 0.001, and the aforementioned [network depth](#network-depth-of-encoding-decoding-layers) would seemingly saturate after around ~10-15 epochs, but consistently fell short of the target IoU metric of 40%.
+However, if left to train for several more iterations, there was sufficient improvement (though excruciatingly incremental) with each additional epoch for the network to satisfy the >40% IoU metric.
+I ran all these networks for 60 epochs in total.

 #### Data Augmentation